 Gerrymandering, in which lawmakers carve states up into oddly shaped electoral districts that favor one political party over another, has ignited debates and been the subject of lawsuits in a number of states, including Wisconsin.
-Here are some experts who can help explain gerrymandering, why it’s controversial and recent events, including the U.S. Supreme Court decision to send the issue back to lower courts.
+UWM experts who can help explain gerrymandering, why it’s controversial and court decisions, including the U.S. Supreme Court ruling that said partisan gerrymandering claims were beyond the reach of federal courts.

-Benesh’s research and teaching focus on judicial decision making and the judiciary, including the Supreme Court.
+Benesh’s research and teaching focus on judicial decision making and the judiciary, including the U.S. Supreme Court.
 Benesh codes Supreme Court cases as a member of the contributors team for Washington University Law’s Supreme Court Database.
-She is available for television, radio and print interviews about the nomination process for Supreme Court justices, public views of the court’s historical and political significance, and its recent rulings on voting rights and gerrymandering and redistricting.
+She can provide perspective and analysis on the high court’s most recent term, along with activities and speeches by justices.
+She can discuss recent rulings on voting rights, gerrymandering and redistricting.

 Dolan’s research interests include women in politics, electoral and legislative politics and political participation.
 She can provide perspective into the political implications behind gerrymandering rulings at the U.S. Supreme Court as well as lower federal courts.